Lalthanmawia Renthlei

-Lalthanmawia Renthlei (born 9 May 2002), commonly known by his nickname Amawia, is an Indian professional footballer who plays as a left winger for Indian Super League club Kerala Blasters.
+Lalthanmawia Renthlei (born 9 May 2002), commonly known as Amawia, is an Indian professional footballer who plays as a left winger for Indian Super League club Kerala Blasters.

 Early life and career

 Amawia was born in Aizawl, Mizoram on 9 May 2002.

 2015–2024 - Aizawl FC

 In 2015, he joined Aizawl FC under-14 academy.
 After six years of impressive performance in the academy, he was promoted to their senior team in 2021.
 He made 42 appearances for the club, scoring five goals and giving eight assists.
-In 14 May 2024, he announced his departure from Aizawl FC via his Instagram account, ending a nine-year stint with the club.
+On 14 May 2024, he announced his departure from Aizawl FC via his Instagram account, ending a nine-year stint with the club.

 2024–present - Kerala Blasters FC

 On 24 June 2024, Indian Super League outfit Kerala Blasters, announced that they have signed Amawia on a three-year deal, which will keep him with the club till 2027.